 A cellular atlas of the human hip to understand the relationship between femeroacetabular impingement and hip osteoarthritis

-Bone and capsule are abundant tissues of our musculoskeletal system and are commonly affected by femeroacetabular impingement (FAI) which leads to hip osteoarthritis (OA).
-While the musculoskeletal system shows notable ethnic diversity we know very little about how ancestry effects bone biology.
+Bone is the major tissue of our musculoskeletal system and is commonly affected by femeroacetabular impingement (FAI) which leads to hip osteoarthritis (OA).
 Osteoarthritis (OA) is a major cause of loss of quality of life globally, with the hip particularly prone to disease.
-Hip OA is commonly preceded by FAI in which additional bone growth occurs on either the femoral head or acetabulum of the hip - preventing smooth movement and causing pain.
-The capsule in FAI has also been shown to become fibrotic and show increased nerve growth.
-Hip OA itself is characterised by further bony changes (including sclerosis) alongside loss of cartilage and additional bone growth (osteophytes) and further capsular fibrosis and innervation.
-However, treatments for both femoroacetabular impingement (FAI) and hip OA are limited, partly due to a lack of understanding of the abnormal bone and capsule biology that occur in these conditions, alongside a paucity of data on the cellular composition of healthy bone and capsule of the hip joint.
+In FAI, additional bone growth occurs on the femoral neck - preventing smooth movement and causing pain.
+Hip OA itself is characterised by further bony changes ,including sclerosis, bone growth (osteophytes) and cystic change, alongside loss of cartilage.
+However, treatments for both femoroacetabular impingement (FAI) and hip OA are limited, partly due to a lack of understanding of the abnormal bone biology that occur in these conditions, alongside a paucity of data on the cellular composition of healthy bone of the hip joint.

-The recruited students will build reference datasets of healthy bone and capsule and compare these to pathological conditions including FAI and OA to build understanding of disease mechanism(s) and identify treatment targets.
-As part of this DPhil you will process bone and capsule samples collected from the clinical team and generate libraries within the laboratory, carry out imaging validation and computationally analyse your data.
+The recruited student will build reference datasets of healthy bone, compare this to pathological conditions including FAI and OA to build understanding of disease mechanism(s) and identify treatment targets.
+As part of this DPhil you will process bone samples collected from the clinical team and generate libraries within the laboratory, carry out imaging validation and computationally analyse your data.
 You will work as part of a dynamic team of clinicians, engineers, computational biologists, epidemiologists, and biologists, who will provide an exciting range of training opportunities.

 The outline for the DPhil will include:

-- Development of robust methods for single cell resolution analysis of femoral bone or capsule.
+- Development of robust methods for single cell resolution analysis of femoral.
 You will compare and contrast single cell and single-nuclei ATACseq to improve cellular annotation.

-- Deliver an ancestrally diverse and temporal atlas of healthy human bone or capsule.
-You will use optimised methods to generate a single-cell resolution atlas of healthy bone or capsule collected by our clinical collaborators, will annotate these maps to identify cell subsets that change with ageing and use spatial methods (e.g. CellDive imaging) to validate subsets and derive their locations.
+- Deliver an ancestrally diverse and temporal atlas of healthy human bone.
+You will use optimised methods to generate a single-cell resolution atlas of healthy bone collected by our clinical collaborators, will annotate these maps to identify cell subsets that change with ageing and use spatial methods (e.g. CellDive imaging) to validate subsets and derive their locations.

 Alongside departmental training opportunities listed below we will ensure hands-on computational training to support analysis of single-cell RNAseq data.
 Embedding within our international Tendon Seed Network and Ancestrally Inclusive Musculoskeletal Network will also ensure laboratory guidance and support.
-Each student will work on their unique project (capsule or bone) within an experienced and collaborative team.
+Human primary bone organoid models containing functional sclerostin secreting osteocytes are available.
 A student would be supported to shadow relevant clinical work and to attend clinical and basic science conferences to enrich their studies –financial support is available for travel to conferences.

 NDORMS hosts Oxford's Institute of Musculoskeletal Sciences, a centre for experimental medicine, the Kennedy Insititue of Rheumatology and a specialist trauma research unit.
 This enables and encourages research and education into the causes of musculoskeletal disease and their treatment.